dovker/Rosewood/README.md

   Open **Terminal** and type `cd <Enter the solution direction>` Proceed by entering this command:
-  `vendor/bin/premake/premake5 xcode4`
+  `./premake5.sh [build system (gmake by default)]` Your makefiles should now be generated!
-  Your project files should now be generated!
+  Then you can build and run the project with this command:
-  Once again, you are free to change `xcode4` with whatever you please!
+  `./build.sh [project name to launch]`

 ## Linux coming soon